 Let’s just face it, canned salmon has gotten a bad wrap!
 Growing up we ate it a few times a month with baked beans and mac & cheese (because it was cheap).
 Until recently, I usually only reached for canned salmon when I needed a quick protein.
 Not that I don’t like salmon, I really love it, but I prefer fresh salmon steaks or better yet, Smoked Salmon…ummmm!
 Both of these forms of salmon are out of my price range for eating on a regular basis so I have married these two flavors together to make these yummy Smokey Salmon Cakes!
 They are cheap, quick and easy!
 You can also call them patties or burgers, take your pick!
 I decided just to eat them with my Extra Yummy Sauce (which I HIGHLY recommend) without a bun so that’s why I am calling them cakes, kinda like crab cakes.
 Be sure to check out my bun recipes on the blog and in my cookbooks!

 These cakes (burgers or patties) are lightly smokey from the smoked paprika, and have a crunchy outside from the almond flour.
-Cooking them in bacon grease in the cast iron skillet only takes them over the top, really these are perfect!
+Cooking them in bacon grease in the cast iron skillet only takes them over the top.
+Putting them on of the best natural gas barbecue, it really make perfect!
 Make a few batches and freeze them for a really quick weeknight dinner or make them into smaller patties to serve as an appetizer at a party (along with this sauce).

 What is your favorite way to eat canned salmon??